-- Customer enrollment and cancellation of the subscription to a vNSF; - Configuration of the vNSF, based on specific configurations, or derived from common security policies defined by the NSP. - Retrieve and list of the vNSF functionalities, extracted from a manifest or a descriptor.
+- Customer enrollment and cancellation of the subscription to a vNSF; - Configuration of the vNSF, based on specific configurations, or derived from common security policies defined by the NSP. - Retrieve and list the vNSF functionalities, extracted from a manifest or a descriptor.
 The NSP management systems can demand this information to offer detailed information through the commercial channels to the customer.

 4.3.
-Cloud Datacenter Scenario
+Cloud Data Center Scenario

-In a datacenter, network security mechanisms such as firewalls may need to be added or removed dynamically for a number of reasons.
-These changes may be explicitly requested by the user, or triggered by a pre-agreed upon service level agreement (SLA) between the user and the provider of the service.
+In a data center, network security mechanisms such as firewalls may need to be dynamically added or removed for a number of reasons.
+These changes may be explicitly requested by the user, or triggered by a pre-agreed upon Service Level Agreement (SLA) between the user and the provider of the service.
 For example, the service provider may be required to add more firewall capacity within a set timeframe whenever the bandwidth utilization hits a certain threshold for a specified period.
 This capacity expansion could result in adding new instances of firewalls on existing machines or provisioning a completely new firewall instance in a different machine.

-The on-demand, dynamic nature of deployment essentially requires that the network security "devices" be in software or virtual form factors, rather than in a physical appliance form.
+The on-demand, dynamic nature of security service delivery essentially encourages that the network security "devices" be in software or virtual form factors, rather than in a physical appliance form.
 This requirement is a provider-side concern.
 Users of the firewall service are agnostic (as they should) as to whether or not the firewall service is run on a VM or any other form factor.
 Indeed, they may not even be aware that their traffic traverses firewalls.

 Furthermore, new firewall instances need to be placed in the "right zone" (domain).
 The issue applies not only to multi-tenant environments where getting the tenant in the right domain is of paramount importance, but also in environments owned and operated by a single organization with its own service segregation policies.
-For example, an enterprise may mandate that firewalls serving Internet traffic and business-to-business (B2B) traffic be separate.
-Another example is that IPS/IDS services for investment banking and nonbanking traffic may be need to separated for regulatory reasons.
+For example, an enterprise may mandate that firewalls serving Internet traffic and Business-to-Business (B2B) traffic be separated.
+Another example is that IPS/IDS services for investment banking and nonbanking traffic may be separated for regulatory reasons.